MetalMynds/FlatGlass/README.md

 FlatGlass is an attempt to separate the concerns of location of an automation element and what is done with the element when found.

-It is automation framework agnostic and works using simple locators on attributes similar in nature to the SelementPageFactory.
+It is automation framework agnostic and works using simple locators on attributes similar in nature to the WebDriver (Selenium 2) PageFactory https://code.google.com/p/selenium/wiki/PageFactory

 The Window Object Model is a direct counterpart to the Page Object Model found in web automation testing.
 POM's are where pages are represented by classes which implement methods used to fill forms, press buttons etc.